Video Game / Awesomenauts

 - Do Not Run with a Gun: The robot creeps will remain stationary if attacking.

-- Mostly averted with the 'Nauts, but all of them experience a slight slowing effect while firing and moving simultaneously, and activating most skills causes a short cessation of movement.
-Played straight with Raelynn, who becomes completely still during the charge up of her 'Snipe' skill.
-Also played straight with Yuri, who cannot move at all while firing his laser.
+- Mostly averted with the 'Nauts, but all of them experience a slight slowing effect while firing and moving simultaneously, and activating most skills causes a momentary cessation of movement.
+Played straight with Raelynn, who remains completely still during the charge-up of her 'Snipe' skill, as well as Yuri, who cannot move at all while firing his laser.

 - Drop Pod: You enter battle in this fashion.
 While falling, you can collect extra solar along the way.

 - Endless Game